2. Cell movements

-Cell attachment to the extracellular matrix or to neighboring cells by adhesion molecules, such as integrins, cadherins, selectins or immunoglobulins are not simply used get attached or to resist compression or stretch forces.
+Cell attachment to the extracellular matrix or to neighboring cells by adhesion molecules, such as integrins, cadherins, selectins or immunoglobulins are not simply for getting attached or for resisting compression or stretching forces.
 These proteins do not only have a role with only mechanical consequences, they also act as mechanoreceptors.
-Having both an extracellular and an intracellular domain (Figure 1), which are connected between each other and, therefore, can exchange information, that is, they allow the communication between extracellular and intracellular environments (Figure 2).
+Having both an extracellular and an intracellular domain (Figure 1), which are connected to each other.
+Therefore, they can exchange information, that is, they allow communication between extracellular and intracellular environments (Figure 2).
 When they bind their extracellular “ligands”, their cytosolic domains can trigger internal processes, thus affecting the physiology of the cell.
 They can interact with some intracellular signaling pathways, affect cell mobility, modify the gene expression, influence the cell cycle, and even affect cell survival.
 Also, malfunctions of cell adhesion may cause numerous pathologies in organisms, which can be lethal in some cases.
 In fact, most cells do not differentiate, proliferate or survive if they are not properly adhered.
 Metastasis requires a previous change in cell adhesion of tumor cells.
-Therefore, a stream of information from the outside of the cell is transmitted to the cytoplasm thanks to adhesion proteins, which is a similar mechanism to that of the classic receptors of the plasma membrane.
-That is, it is important for the cells to be attached and to know what type of molecules they are attached to.
+Hence, a flow of information from outside the cell is transmitted to the cytoplasm thanks to adhesion proteins, which is a mechanism similar to that of the classic receptors of the plasma membrane.
+That is, it is important for cells to be attached and to know what type of molecules they are attached to.

 Cells can also modulate their adhesion status by changing the number and type of adhesion molecules that are present in the plasma membrane.
 These two variables, number and type, are controlled by cells according to their physiological needs.